TIBCOSoftware/bpme-samples/how-to/README.md

 This Process project refers to the BOM's global data created in Business Object Model.
 Also the Participant assigned to the user tasks is referring to the Organisation Model mentioned abive.

-Refer to the Case Application Project to create and deploy the project.
+Refer to the Case Application Project to create and deploy a Case Application.

-Note: While deploying the projects please always deploy in the below order:
+Note: While deploying the projects they should be deployed in the below order:
 - Orgnanisation Model .rasc
 - Business Object Model .rasc
 - Process model .rasc